-- An infant doesn’t seem to be visually aware of the world around him or her (if cataracts are in both eyes)
+- An infant does not seem to be visually aware of the world around him or her (if cataracts are in both eyes)

 - Gray or white cloudiness of the pupil (which is normally black)

-- The "red eye" glow of the pupil is missing in photos, or is different between the two eyes
+- The "red eye" glow of the pupil is missing in photos, or is different between the 2 eyes

 Unlike most cataracts, which occur with aging, congenital cataracts are present at birth.

 Congenital cataracts are rare.
-In most patients, no cause can be found.
+In most people, no cause can be found.

 Congenital cataracts often occur as part of the following birth defects:

-Congenital cataracts usually look different than other forms of cataract.
+Congenital cataracts most often look different than other forms of cataract.

 Exams and Tests